wangmeng49/DGCFF-Net/README.md

 ## 📂 Dataset

-We evaluate our method on three publicly available remote sensing change detection datasets:
+We evaluate our method on three publicly available remote sensing change detection datasets.
+Please follow the links below to download the raw data:
 ### 1. LEVIR-CD

 A large-scale dataset for building change detection.